mja123/alghoritms/README.md

-This project is about my challenges in Hackerrank:
+This project is about my challenges in Hackerrank, CodeSignal, Hackathon and common interview questions.